Arthur Albro: 1920s

 On November 26, 1920 Albro made his UK concert debut in London.
 In 1921 he performed in British music halls with Marie Dainton, and separately at the Alhambra Theatre.
 He also performed in concerts with the Royal Artillery Band.
 Just prior to returning to the United States in July 1921, he traveled with several British companions to Rhodesia and the Belgian Congo where he spent a few months big game hunting.
 He then resumed touring in Maytime again in November 1921; this time doubling in the parts of Rodolfo and Signor Vivalla.
 This tour, organized by the Shubert family, continued into early 1922.
 Later that year he appeared in the musical revue The Passing Show of 1922 at the Apollo Theatre in Atlantic City, New Jersey and at the Winter Garden Theatre on Broadway.

 Albro also starred in a 1922 production of Bruno Granichstaedten's operetta Bub oder Mädel? at the Kurtz Theatre in Bethlehem, Pennsylvania which was presented in English under the title The Rose Maid, and had the leading tenor role, Count Barakoff, in producer Francis Charles Coppicus's new musical Lola in Love which played in theaters in Pennsylvania Ohio, Massachusetts, and Connecticut in 1922-1923.
 The musical was an English language adaptation from a German operetta by Gustav Kadeburg and Arthur Rebner which featured a new score by Hugo Hirsch.
 After this show ended he resumed touring for the Shubert family in Maytime for the Spring of 1923.

 In 1925-1926 Albro toured nationally in Romberg's The Student Prince as Von Asterberg in the Shubert family's chain of theaters.
 At that time, this operetta was a hit on Broadway and already had a popular touring company on the road; making this the third concurrent production of The Student Prince performing in the United States simultaneously within the Shubert theatre empire.

-On October 31, 1928 Albro portrayed Arturo in the first performance of Herbert Stothart's musical Polly at the Shubert Playhouse in Wilmington, Delaware (now the The Playhouse on Rodney Square) in a cast that notably featured a young Cary Grant (then known as Archie Leach).
+On October 31, 1928 Albro portrayed Arturo in the first performance of Herbert Stothart's musical Polly at the Shubert Playhouse in Wilmington, Delaware (now The Playhouse on Rodney Square) in a cast that notably featured a young Cary Grant (then known as Archie Leach).
 By the time that show reached Broadway in January 1929, Albro was no longer in the production and Tudor Penrose had taken over the part of Arturo.